 Gross Cash Burn Rate

-Gross cash burn is the total operating expenses of an ent, and it is calculated by summing up all the expenditure that attempts to make sales.
-In other words, a gross cash burn rate will give you an idea of how much your company needs to perform the main activity of your business.
+Gross cash burn is the total operating expenses of an ENT, and it is calculated by summing up all the expenditure that attempts to make sales.
+In other words, it will give you an idea of how much your company needs to perform the main activity of your business.

 The operating expenses will typically include factory rent, direct wages, and other related costs to carry out the business’s main activity.